 Baptism at Our Lady of Hope

-Baptisms are held every Sunday of each month at 1:30 p.m. in the Church Baptistery (just off of the Church narthex).
+Baptisms are held on Sundays at 1:30 p.m. in the Church Baptistery (just off of the Church narthex).

-To have your child baptized at Our Lady of Hope Parish, parents need to be registered parishioners of the parish and they must attend a Baptism Class.
-The Baptism Class is a two part series that meets on a Saturday morning and a Thursday evening.
+To have your child baptized at Our Lady of Hope Parish, parents need to be registered parishioners at Our Lady of Hope and they must attend a Baptism Class taught by Fr.
+Schierer.
+The Baptism Class meets once a month on a Saturday at 11 a.m.
 Please plan to attend the class before the birth of your child!
 Please contact the parish secretary at 703-433-6770 or use the button below to register for the Baptism class.

 One of the great privileges and responsibilities of having your child baptized is selecting Godparents.
 You may select two Godparents for the child to be baptized: one male and one female.
 The Code of Canon Law, the official law of the entire Catholic Church, lists the requirements for Godparents.